Multi-Axis/multi-axis.github.io/topics/1-getting-started.markdown

     habbix sync

-That syncs only histories and futures; if you have added new hosts, you will need to run habbix `sync -s` first.
+That syncs only histories and futures; if you have added new hosts, you will need to run habbix `sync --syncall` first.

 ## Web server